Same-sex marriage in Michigan: Domestic partnerships

 In May 2008, the Michigan Supreme Court held that the amendment added to the State Constitution in 2004 banned not only same-sex marriage and civil unions, but also public employee domestic partnership benefits such as health insurance.
 The ruling, however, had little effect since most public employers relaxed their eligibility criteria to avoid violating the amendment's restrictions.

 On September 15, 2011, the Michigan House of Representatives voted 64–44 to approve a bill that would have banned most public employers, though not colleges and universities, from offering health care benefits to the domestic partners of their employees.
 It did not apply to workers whose benefits are established by the Michigan Civil Service Commission.
-On December 7, 2011, the Michigan State Senate approved the bill in a 27–9 vote.
-On December 22, 2011, Governor Rick Snyder signed the legislation into law.
+On December 7, 2011, the Michigan State Senate approved the bill in a 27–9 vote, and Governor Rick Snyder signed the legislation into law on December 22, 2011.
 Five same-sex couples challenged the law in Bassett v.
 Snyder.
 On June 28, 2013, U.S. District Judge David M. Lawson issued a preliminary injunction blocking the state from enforcing its law banning local governments and school districts from offering health care benefits to their employees' domestic partners.
 He wrote: "It is hard to argue with a straight face that the primary purpose—indeed, perhaps the sole purpose—of the statute is other than to deny health benefits to the same-sex partners of public employees.
 But that can never be a legitimate governmental purpose".
 He rejected the state's arguments that "fiscal responsibility" was the law's rationale.
 On February 14, 2014, the state asked him to lift that preliminary injunction, repeating its arguments about the "fiscal insecurity of local governments" and eliminating "irrational and unfair" local programs.
 On November 12, 2014, Judge Lawson issued a permanent injunction barring the state from enforcing this law.

-Local domestic partnerships

 While there are no statewide recognition, these local governments recognize domestic partnerships: Ann Arbor, Detroit, East Lansing, and Kalamazoo, as well as Ingham, Washtenaw, and Wayne counties.